 Less Back-to-School Products Discounted

-Although Quad’s data reveals that products this year had bigger discounts, there were slightly less discounted products.
+Although Wiser’s data reveals that products this year had bigger discounts, there were slightly less discounted products.
 Looking at the charts below, in 2016, Walmart discounted a little over 75 percent of their back-to-school products, while Target discounted less than 25 percent of their products.
-The only exception to this trend was the week of July 11, 2017 where Target discounted over 75 percent of their back-to-school products, potentially in the interest of competing with Amazon on Prime Day 2017.
+The only exception to this trend was the week of July 11, 2017, where Target discounted over 75 percent of their back-to-school products, potentially in the interest of competing with Amazon on Prime Day 2017.

 In comparison, this year Walmart discounted a little under 75 percent of their back-to-school products, and Target only discounted about 15 percent of their back-to-school products.

 Higher Depth of Discounts Later in the Season

 Next, we took a closer look at the breakdown of the discount level for those products on sale.
 Comparing the 2016 to 2017 back-to-school trends of discount levels, this year there was a greater depth of discount going into August than last year.

 The graph representing last year shows that throughout the back-to-school season, 15 percent of the discounted back-to-school products consistently held a discount of 50 percent or more.
 On the other hand, during the first few weeks of 2017 back-to-school shopping, about 25 percent of the discounted back-to-school products held a discount of 50 percent or more.

 Furthermore, this year there were bigger discounts week over week compared to last year.
 Starting the last week of July, about 30 percent of the discounted back-to-school products were discounted by 50 percent or more.
 Looking closer at the last week of July and first week of August, the number of products discounted at 80 percent and higher jumped.

 2016 Discount Level for Products on Sale